Olga Kapranova: Career

 Kapranova first took up the sport of rhythmic gymnastics in 1993 and trained with Elena Nefedova.
-In 2002, she started to train with Irina Viner, who has coached other stars of the sport, including Yana Batyrshina, Alina Kabaeva.
+In 2002, she started to train with Irina Viner, who has coached other stars of the sport, including Yana Batyrshina and Alina Kabaeva.

 Kapranova began competing internationally in 2003.
-She finished fourth in the All-Around at the World Cup in Zaragoza and won a team medal at the World Championships in Budapest.
+She finished fourth in the all-around at the World Cup in Zaragoza and won a team medal at the World Championships in Budapest.

-2004 was a good year for Kapranova but she was unable to make the Olympics, with the two places going to Irina Tchachina and Alina Kabaeva.
+In 2004, Kapranova did not make the Olympic team, with the two places going to Irina Tchachina and Alina Kabaeva.
 After their retirements, she became one of Russia's top gymnasts.
 In 2005, she won the individual all-around title at the World Rhythmic Gymnastics Championships held in Baku, Azerbaijan.
+Although she trailed the eventual silver and bronze medalists Anna Bessonova and Irina Tchachina going into the final exercise, ball, it was Kapranova's strongest event and her performance allowed her to take the lead.
+She won a total of five of the six available gold medals at the event.

 In 2006, Kapranova won silver in all-around at the 2006 Grand Prix Final and another silver medal in clubs at the World Cup Final in Mie.
-She earned a number of medals in the World Cup series in 2007 and 2008, won the Grand Prix Final in 2007 and 2008, and took the bronze medal in All-around at the 2007 World championships behind teammate Vera Sessina.
-At the 2007 Summer Universiade she won the silver medal in all-around behind Anna Bessonova.
+She earned a number of medals in the World Cup series in 2007 and 2008, won the Grand Prix Final in 2007 and 2008, and took the bronze medal in the all-around at the 2007 World Championships behind teammate Vera Sessina.
+At the 2007 Summer Universiade, she won the silver medal in the all-around behind Anna Bessonova.

-In the 2008 Olympic season, Kapranova won the bronze medal in all-around at the 2008 European Championships behind silver medalist Anna Bessonova and with rising star teammate Evgenia Kanaeva taking the gold medal.
+In the 2008 Olympic season, Kapranova won the bronze medal in the all-around at the 2008 European Championships behind silver medalist Anna Bessonova and with rising star teammate Evgenia Kanaeva taking the gold medal.
 She was selected to compete in the 2008 Summer Olympics after beating Vera Sessina to take the second spot in the Russian team, along with Evgenia Kanaeva.
-She was ranked second in the qualifications and finished fourth in the Women's Individual event finals.
+She was ranked second in the qualifications and finished fourth in the women's individual event finals.

-Kapranova competed at the 2009 World Championships in Mie, Japan and won the team gold medal with Evgenia Kanaeva, Daria Kondakova and Daria Dmitrieva.
-She retired from competition at the end of the 2009 season.
+Although she initially wanted to retire after the Olympics, Viner encouraged her to compete for another year due to her disappointing fourth-place finish.
+She competed at the 2009 World Championships in Mie, Japan and won the team gold medal with Evgenia Kanaeva, Daria Kondakova and Daria Dmitrieva.
+At the end of the 2009 season, she retired from competition and began coaching children.